tuthanika/telegram2teldrive/README.md

 ## TODO (perhaps)

 - Use the Teldrive API instead of modifying DB directly.
+- Add options to filter for certain files with support for regex.
+For example match all `r'.*\.mp[34]'` but not any of mime type *'image/jpeg'*.
+- Add support for DB URI strings (postgresql://...)
+- Add support for the reverse: removing files from the Teldrive database (but not from channel)
+- Add support for redoing an import

 ## Prerequisites

 - python3
 - pip
+- Telegram
+  - API ID
+  - API hash
-- telegram API ID, API hash and associated phone number
+  - associated phone number
+- Teldrive
+  - PostgreSQL database
+    - name
+    - username
+    - password
-- teldrive server
+    - host
-- teldrive DB name, username, password, host and port
+    - port
 - some files perhaps

 ## Installation